top of page

 Mentor: Prof. Yoshio Sakurai

-Neurobiology of spatial navigation of rodents, seabirds and salmonids
+Neurobiology of spatial navigation of rodents, seabirds, salmonids and sea turtles

 Pathophysiological mechanism underlying Parkinson's disease